icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [Code Intelligence](https://www.code-intelligence.com) :copyright: — CI/CD-agnostic DevSecOps platform which combines industry-leading fuzzing engines for finding bugs and visualizing code coverage

+- [Code-Graph-RAG](https://code-graph-rag.com) — Builds knowledge graphs from multi-language codebases using Tree-sitter AST parsing and stores them in Memgraph.
+Supports 11 programming languages with a unified graph schema and enables natural language querying and editing of code structure and relationships.
+Functions as an MCP server for AI assistant integration.

 - [Codeac](https://www.codeac.io/?ref=awesome-static-analysis) :copyright: — Automated code review tool integrates with GitHub, Bitbucket and GitLab (even self-hosted).
 Available for JavaScript, TypeScript, Python, Ruby, Go, PHP, Java, Docker, and more. (open-source free)

 - [codeburner](https://groupon.github.io/codeburner) — Provides a unified interface to sort and act on the issues it finds.